Hustle City and the St Louis Ghetto Story

 By the 1960s, African-Americans were beginning to move into these once segregated communities starting in neighborhoods like the West End, along Goodfellow Boulevard, or into St. Louis County communities like Pagedale or Wellston.

-By the 1980s, from Interstate 170 to Grand Boulevard, the entire West Side became a key part to St. Louis’ black population and African-American community as the majority resided in a West Side neighborhood.
+By the 1980s, expanding all the way towards Interstate 170 the entire West Side became a key part to St. Louis’ black population and African-American community as the majority resided in a West Side neighborhood.

 Currently, gentrification is affecting all communities and sections of the West Side, even the neighborhoods that are not experiencing any sort of rebuilding.